gbaker1976/ui-candidate-test/README.md

 ## Overview

-This test includes a user story and a wireframe.
+This test includes a user story (UserStory.md) and a wireframe (Wireframe.png).
 These will serve as requirements for a fictitious feature you must build.
 The user story includes all requirements for the given feature, ranked by priority.
 Priority is important here.
 You **must** build the feature in priority order.

 The wireframe is a lo-fi mockup of the UI the feature should include.
 You are not required to dress up the UI in any way, however, doing so will garner bonus points if it's awesome.
 Though, don't think a sweet UI will help if the primary requirements of the user story aren't met. :)